christopher-rath/Micasa/README.md

 	- however, provide the user with an option to apply the log
 	- when the log is applied, a checkpoint image is stored to allow recovery back to the checkpoint by restoration of the saved image
-* whenever a photo is first edited by Micasa, move the original file to a backup folder (modeled after Picasa) and put a copy in the original location—we’ll refer to these as checkpoint images, and they’ll have to be versioned
+    - when a log is first applied to a photo by Micasa, move the original file to a backup folder (modeled after Picasa) and put a copy in the original location—we’ll refer to these as checkpoint images, and they’ll have to be versioned
 * allow the creation of Albums
 * allow photos to be “starred”; but, allow “numbered stars” so that multiple lists can be simultaneously kept—these are an Album sub-type